HarriBellThomas/webento.com/wp-content/plugins/tumblr-importer/readme.txt

 == Upgrade Notice ==

+Version 0.7 fixes problems caused by Tumblr's removal of the old API, and now uses their new API.

 == Changelog ==

+= 0.7 =
+* Update to use new Tumblr API, many fixes and improvements.

 = 0.6 =
 * Significant improvements in the performance of the importer
 * Improves import of images from Tumblr - better choice of images sizes for theme display